 Students who have completed a frameworks VET (240 indicative hours) course are eligible to sit for the HSC examination.
 Students who undertake this examination can have their HSC examination mark contribute to the Australian Tertiary Admission Rank (ATAR).
 The VET subject examination mark can contribute up to two units towards the calculation of a student's ATAR.
-For students who elect to sit for more than one HSC examination in VET subjects, only one VET subject may be included in the ATAR calculation.

-All VET students must sit the Half Yearly and Trial Examinations so that an estimate mark for the HSC may be calculated.
+All VET students must sit the Half Yearly (if applicable) and Trial Examinations so that an estimate mark for the HSC may be calculated.